Tanguy-ddv/pygameCV/README.md

 ## Contributing

-Everyone is welcome to contribute to this project by proposing new features and optimizations!
+Everyone is welcome to contribute to this project by proposing new features, optimization and help with the documentation!
 Your feedbacks will be appreciated.

 ## License

 This project is licensed under a GNU GENERAL PUBLIC LICENSE, please refer to [the license file](LICENSE)

+## Documentation

+PygameCV's full documentation can be found [here](https://pygamecv.readthedocs.io/en/latest/)